 - Small Business Administration (SBA) In response to the CARES Act requirements, the SBA formally launched its Paycheck Protection Program for small businesses on April 3. - The SBA has guidance (4/1/20) for loans under the Paycheck Protection Program, the Express Bridge Loan Pilot Program, the Economic Injury Disaster Loan Program for qualified entities that are impacted by COVID-19.
-The application for its economic injury federal disaster loans can be found here. - On April 7, the SBA, in consultation with the Treasury Department, published Frequently Asked Questions addressing the Paycheck Protection Program (New).
+The application for its economic injury federal disaster loans can be found here. - On April 8, the SBA, in consultation with the Treasury Department, updated its published FAQs addressing the Paycheck Protection Program.
+(Updated 4/8/20) - On April 2, the SBA released the interim final rule implementing the Paycheck Protection Program. - The Paycheck Protection Program authorizes up to \$349 billion toward job retention and certain other expenses for small businesses and eligible nonprofit organizations, Veterans organizations, and Tribal businesses described in the Small Business Act, as well as individuals who are self-employed or are independent contractors, are eligible if they also meet program size standards.

-- On April 2, the SBA released the interim final rule implementing the Paycheck Protection Program. - The Paycheck Protection Program authorizes up to \$349 billion toward job retention and certain other expenses for small businesses and eligible nonprofit organizations, Veterans organizations, and Tribal businesses described in the Small Business Act, as well as individuals who are self-employed or are independent contractors, are eligible if they also meet program size standards. - Complete details on the SBA CARES Act programs (Updated 4/4/20): - For a top-line overview of the program CLICK HERE - If you're a lender, more information can be found HERE - If you're a borrower, more information can be found HERE - PPP Borrower Application Form (Updated 4/2/20) - PPP Lender Application Form - PPP New Lender Application Form (Federally Insured Depository Institutions, Federally Insured Credit Unions, Farm Credit System Institutions) - Paycheck Protection Program Interim Final Rule - Paycheck Protection Program Interim Final Rule on Affiliation - Paycheck Protection Program Applicable Affiliation Rules - Find an eligible lender - Frequently Asked Questions - For a deeper dive on the funding streams available for SBA loans in the CARES Act, review this A&B publication (4/1/20). - Businesses large and small are navigating the chaotic economic climate; find some important actions you can take now to better prepare here (3/30/20), and for additional insights on lending and regulatory concerns, read this A&B advisory.
-(3/30/20)
+- Complete details on the SBA CARES Act programs (Updated 4/4/20): - For a top-line overview of the program CLICK HERE - If you're a lender, more information can be found HERE - If you're a borrower, more information can be found HERE - PPP Borrower Application Form (Updated 4/2/20) - PPP Lender Application Form - PPP New Lender Application Form (Federally Insured Depository Institutions, Federally Insured Credit Unions, Farm Credit System Institutions) - Paycheck Protection Program Interim Final Rule - Paycheck Protection Program Interim Final Rule on Affiliation - Paycheck Protection Program Applicable Affiliation Rules - Find an eligible lender - Frequently Asked Questions (Updated 4/8/20) - For a deeper dive on the funding streams available for SBA loans in the CARES Act, review this A&B publication (4/1/20). - Businesses large and small are navigating the chaotic economic climate; find some important actions you can take now to better prepare here (3/30/20), and for additional insights on lending and regulatory concerns, read this A&B advisory.
+(3/30/20) - A&B's Financial Restructuring & Reorganization Group has provided proactive steps creditors can take now to prepare for whatever comes after the coronavirus pandemic subsides in this advisory.
+(4/9/20).
+(New)